elijahmanor/elijahmanor.github.com/talks/react-16-3/md/07-lifecycle-methods.md

 export default MyComponent;
 ```

-<span class="fragment current-only focus-text focus-text--absx" data-code-focus="2">npm install react-lifecycles-compat</span>
+<span class="fragment current-only focus-text focus-text--abs" data-code-focus="2">npm install react-lifecycles-compat & import into your project</span>
-<span class="fragment current-only focus-text focus-text--absx" data-code-focus="4-6">Use the new lifecycle methods as you please</span>
+<span class="fragment current-only focus-text focus-text--abs" data-code-focus="4-6">Use the new lifecycle methods as you please</span>
-<span class="fragment current-only focus-text focus-text--absx" data-code-focus="8">Pass your component to the polyfill to work with older versions of React</span>
+<span class="fragment current-only focus-text focus-text--abs" data-code-focus="8">Pass your component to the polyfill to work with older versions of React</span>

 ------